NurzatRakhman/CNN_Text_Classifier/README.md

-## Multi-Class Text Classification using Convolution Neural Network
+## Multi-Class Text Classification using Convolutional Neural Network

 This is an example of how effectively use Convolutional Neural Network to classify
 obfuscated(order of words can be mixed) text into 12 classes.